 - Non-CME educational credits such as ASET, ASHA, etc., will only be accepted from non-Doctoral level ABNM Diplomates.

 - The acceptance or denial of all CME credits submitted with an application for ABNM Recertification will be at the discretion of the ABNM and may not be appealed.

 - Submission of the Recertification examination fee of $650.

 The ABNM recertification exam will contain 250 questions.
-The passing score will be 70% or 175 correct answers of the 250 questions in the examination.
+The passing score will be determined by the ABNM and PTC for every version of the ABNM examination form that is used for the ABNM Part I=Written and ABNM Recertification examinations.
 The recertification examination will be administered at the same dates and locations as the current ABNM Part I-Written examination is offered.

 Persons losing their certification by allowing the application window to elapse and/or without successful completion of the ABNM credentialing examination for Recertification, will be listed with the Certification Status of “Not Certified” and will be required to complete the original (i.e. to sit and pass Part I-Written and Part II-Oral examinations) ABNM examination process anew and all application/eligibility requirements at the time of the re-application will apply